xiaojian-hong/presencejs/README.md

 ### 2. Connect to presence server

 The client need to authenticate with YoMo to establish a realtime connection.
-The following code sample uses a demo YoMo's server(`https://prsc.yomo.dev`) and public Key to authenticate and print the message `Connected to YoMo!` when you’ve successfully connected.
+The following code sample uses a demo YoMo's server(`https://prsc.yomo.dev`) and `token` to authenticate and print the message `Connected to YoMo!` when you’ve successfully connected.

 #### How do I get a token?

-If you build your application using next.js, then you can use [API Routes](https://nextjs.org/docs/api-routes/introduction) to get the access token.
+If you build your application using Next.js, then you can use [API Routes](https://nextjs.org/docs/api-routes/introduction) to get the access token.
 For example, the following API route `pages/api/presence-auth.js` returns a json response with a status code of 200:

 ```js